10 Tips on Working With a Recruitment Agency

 6. Get to know your recruiter

 Once you’ve chosen your recruiter, why not invite them to come and visit you at your organisation?
-It will give them a really good understanding of your business, helping them to see how you work and what your company culture is like.
+Or alternatively, spend time on video giving them a good flavour of your workplace.
+Both will give them a good understanding of your business, helping them to see how you work and what your company culture is like.
 And this in turn will help them find the right candidate for your role.

 7. Understand the costs involved